 Then, they sprayed a product called Bluestar Forensic on the couch.
 Bluestar can reveal the presence of blood stains, even many that are not visible to the naked eye, by making them glow blue.

 A small swipe mark glowed blue on the headrest of the couch.
-DNA testing later confirmed the blood was Susan’s.
+DNA testing later confirmed the blood had come from Susan Cox Powell.

 That wasn’t the only bit of Susan’s blood police discovered in the area Josh had cleaned with the Rug Doctor.